 Q: Do I take all of my medications on the morning of embryo transfer?

 A: Yes, apart from the Crinone gel if it is prescribed.
-Depending on the time of your transfer you can either take the morning dose of Crinone afterwards or just wait and take a single dose that evening.
+Please take crinone the morning of the transfer

 Q: Will I get a call every day regarding the progress of my embryos?